ASYNC-Security/async-security.github.io/bsidesamman-2025-writeup.md

 #### Day 1 - Assumed Breach

-The following credentials were given as part of an assumed breach for the internal assessment:
+The following credentials were provided as part of an assumed breach for internal assessment:

 ```
 hasan.bakri@albalad.bsides.rv
 ILoveJordan123@